flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 <a name="specifying-supportedlocales"></a>
 ## Specifying the app's supported&shy;Locales parameter

-Although Flutter's Material Components library includes support for about 16 languages, only English language translations are available by default.
+Although Flutter's flutter_localizations library includes support for about 52 languages, only English language translations are available by default.
 It's up to the developer to decide exactly which languages to support, since it wouldn't make sense for the toolkit